Many small business owners that I speak to don’t have time to do any marketing for their business.

 I understand if the vast amount of marketing advice out there can overwhelm or scare you but there are many experts in their fields that can help and guide you.

-If you would like to discuss the marketing that you do in your small business then drop me line, comment below, or come and talk to me on one of my social networks.
+If you would like to discuss your sales and marketing strategy and how it can be improved then get in touch, comment below, or catch me on one of my social networks.

 Excellent post with a lot of wonderful suggestions and ideas for small business owners.
 Completely agree with the need of visible social media presence and building an email list for businesses to grow loyalty.